marcottelab/run_msblender/README.md

-# Running MSBlender for an experiment with multiple mxZMLs
+# Wrapper for running MSBlender for an experiment with multiple mxZMLs
+### On TACC or not TACC

 ## Setup experiment directory